Guide to digital wallets

 What is a digital wallet?

-How does a digital wallet work?
+How to use a digital wallet

 What digital wallets are available?